Overcoming Dog Training Challenges

 By Angelica Steinker, M.Ed., C.D.B.C, CAP2 designed by Kimberly "Kim" Archer, CPDT-KA, CTDI It has become a popular notion to crate dogs, especially during adolescence to encourage a reinforcement history with people rather than the environment.
 However, is keeping a dog crated for 23.5 hours a day appropriate?
 This article does not aim to exclusively answer any of the questions posed but [...]

-The Problem With Shock Collars
+The Problem with Shock Collars

-The Art & Science of Heeling
+The Art and Science of Heeling

 The Art & Science of Heeling By Angelica Steinker, M.Ed., C.D.B.C, CAP2 Designed by Kimberly "Kim" Archer, CPDT-KA, CTDI "Heeling is a dance of special connection with my dog.
 Some view it as merely a mechanical exercise, but for me it is the ultimate connection of our two spirits.” – Ruth E Barish, avid obedience competitor and author In the world of dogs [...]